sailakshmisowjanyagorla/Sql-mini_project/README.md

 - `Average_Monthly_Income` — Average income per month
 - `Savings_Percentage` — Percent of income saved
 - `Tax_Rate` — Tax rate in percent
+- `Savings_Percentage`: Monthly savings, expressed as a percentage.
+- `Healthcare_Cost_Percentage`: percentage of income spent on healthcare services.
+- `Education_Cost_Percentage`: percentage of income spent on educational needs.
+- `Transportation_Cost_Percentage`: percentage of income spent for commute costs.

 ## How to Run
 1. Load the dataset into a MySQL database (table: `countries_living_expenses`)